The African regional human rights system was established under the auspices of the African Union.

 The African Human Rights Law Reports began in 2000 and are available freely from the Centre for Human Rights at the University of Pretoria.
 The African Human Rights Law Reports include selected domestic decisions from the whole continent, as well as the decisions of the African Commission on Human and Peoples’ Rights and the United Nations treaty bodies, dealing with African countries.
 The Reports are fully indexed.

 Decisions of the African Commission on Human and Peoples' Rights and African Court on Human and Peoples' Rights can be searched simultaneously in WorldCourts.

 The Charter requires states to submit two types of report: an Initial Report is required to be submitted two years after ratification or accession to the Charter, and a Periodic Report is required to be submitted every two years after the initial report.
-Statistics and State Reports are available on the Commission's State Reporting web page.
+Statistics, State Reports, and a State Reporting Map are available on the Commission's State Reporting web page.

-The Commission's Legal Instruments page lists and links to all regional binding human rights instruments, and soft law documents (resolutions, declarations, guidelines etc).
+The Commission's Legal Instruments page lists and links to all regional binding human rights instruments, a Binding Instruments Ratification Map and soft law documents (resolutions, declarations, guidelines etc).
 The binding instruments are: